 Cleverly, Baum weaved in concepts of his understanding of spiritual metaphysics and ancient wisdom during a period in history where esoteric Buddhism drew interest on the American shores.

-Breathtakingly filmed in black and white, scenes of conflict and struggle shadowed the homestead.
-Moreover this set a bleak and sad tone.
+Breathtakingly filmed in black and white, scenes of conflict and struggle shadow the homestead, creating a bleak and sad tone.
 In other words, it was a gray morning on the dry prairies with a little girl feeling blue.

-But no wonder!
-Storm clouds darkened as a cyclone funnelled wildly and whisked her house into the next scene far far away,
+But no wonder… Storm clouds darkened as a cyclone funneled wildly and whisked her house into the next scene far, far away,

 “Beyond the moon, beyond the rain….”